Useful Tips Before Your Wedding

 We usually do those pictures before the ceremony.

-For couples who prefer to discover each other at the church, plain between 15 and 30 minutes depending on how « stage » you want your pictures.
+For couples who prefer to discover each other at the church, the process should take between 15 and 30 minutes, depending on how « stage » you want your pictures.

-Three or 4 nice chairs could be useful to stage nice group pictures.
-Be free to use other unexpected things (ex : barrels/box).
+Three or four nice chairs could be useful for staging nice group pictures.
+You can also use other unexpected things (e.g., barrels or boxes).

 Family Groups

-It could be nice to have big group pictures with everyone.
+It would be nice to have big group pictures for everyone.

 Guests and pictures

-I have no problem with guest taking pictures, as far as they stand in front of my camera.
+I have no problem with guests taking pictures as far as they stand in front of my camera.

 So if you can tell your guest not to be in front of me.
 Especially during the entrance!